DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 Fig.~\ref{fig:yolo_analysis} illustrates qualitative detection results across four representative cases. \texttt{YOLOv8n} shows notable limitations: in Case~(ii) it fails to detect a distant pedestrian (a false negative that suppresses LVLM inference), while in Cases~(iii) and~(iv) it misclassifies a fire hydrant as a pedestrian (a false positive that unnecessarily triggers LVLM reasoning).
-In Case~(i), it mistakes a rock for a car, whereas \texttt{YOLOv8m} suppresses this error and \texttt{YOLOv8x} produces overly detailed segmentation that introduces redundant KEY detections.
-Based on these observations, we adopt \texttt{YOLOv8m} as the default detector, as it offers the best balance between detection accuracy, robustness to false positives, and runtime efficiency.
+In Case~(i), it mistakes a rock for a car, whereas \texttt{YOLOv8s} suppresses this error and \texttt{YOLOv8x} produces overly detailed detections that introduce redundant KEY triggers.
+Based on these observations, we adopt \texttt{YOLOv8s} as the default detector, as it offers the best balance between detection accuracy, robustness to false positives, and runtime efficiency.